CUBRID/cubrid-manual/en/sql/tuning.rst

 Subquery cache optimization does not work in the following scenarios:

 * When the correlated subquery contains another correlated subquery.
-(However, correlated subqueries not included other correlated subqueries is worked subquery cache optimization.)
+(However, subquery cache optimization is performed for the innermost correlated subquery that does not contain other correlated subqueries.)
 * When the subquery is not in the SELECT clause.
-* When the subquery includes CONNECT BY clause.
+* When the subquery includes a CONNECT BY clause.
 * When the subquery includes OID-related features.
 * When the subquery includes the **NO_SUBQUERY_CACHE** hint.
-* When the using subquery cache memory size exceeds the configured size (default: 2MB).
+* When the subquery cache memory size exceeds the configured size (default: 2MB).
-* When the subquery contains functions that change results with each execution, such as random() or sys_guid().
+* When the subquery contains functions that produce different results with each execution, such as random() or sys_guid().

 The following example shows that subquery caching is enabled only for the innermost correlated subquery and disabled for the outer correlated subquery.